 Currently we have several open source apps built for the iPhone which were used in our demos.
 Open source Android apps are next.
 The RFduino has a Nordic 32 bit ARM Cortex-M0 processor, so it has more power then the UNO, however it still runs the same, simple Arduino code the UNO runs, so there is no need to learn any new programming language or environment.
 Your standard Arduino sketches run on the RFduino.
 The RFduino GPIO lines all support, Digital IO, Analog ADC, SPI, I2C, UART and PWM.
 The RFduino is similar to the Arduino UNO or DUE, except the RFduino is a fraction of the cost and size, in addition has wireless smartphone connectivity built-in!

 The RFduino is a stand-alone board, just like the Arduino UNO. . - Armen.
 Micro Python: Python for microcontrollers by Damien George.
 The Micro Python project has been Kick-started!
 Thanks to all backers!
 You can find the project, including the software and hardware, at micropython.org.
 We have passed the initial funding goal of £15,000!
 We have passed the first stretch goal of £40,000!

 This means that Wi-Fi will be supported via a CC3000 module.
 Micro Python will include a library which allows you to connect to the internet via wi-fi.
 For this to work, you will need to add a CC3000 wi-fi module.
 We have passed the second stretch goal of £50,000!
 We have passed the third stretch goal of £60,000!
 Micro Python is a lean and fast implementation of the Python programming language (python.org) that is optimised to run on a microcontroller.

-You're not limited to just the interactive way of programming though - you can program whichever way you want to using the Web UI: We were looking for a language that: This is where Espruino shines.
+Yes!
+Not only is it fun, but it's great for debugging your software (and hardware!)
+You're not limited to just the interactive way of programming though - you can program whichever way you want to using the Web UI: Yes!
+Mid-October.